hoanglong236/electronics-store-admin/storage/seeders/README.md

-## About seeders
+## How to run seeders
-Run the following command:
-    php artisan db:seed

-Then copy all the sub-folders of the 'storage/seeders' folder to the 'storage/app/public' folder
+1. Copy all the content of the 'storage/seeders' folder to the 'storage/app/public' folder
+2. Run the following command: php artisan migrate:refresh --seed